 3401 Cultural Drive

-The Port Arthur Police Dept. Blue Santa Program and local sponsors would like to invite the community to the annual Halloween Trunk or Treat.
+The Port Arthur Police Dept. Blue Santa Program and local sponsors would like to invite our community to the annual Halloween Trunk or Treat.
 This is a great opportunity for our kids to show off their costume!
-Join in for a fun family-oriented event.
+Join us for a fun family-oriented event.
+See you there.

 Westside Neighborhood Association Fall Festival